Tafaraa/SkillLens/README_DEPLOY.md

 ## Post-Deployment Steps

 1. **Update CORS Settings**
-   - Go back to Railway dashboard
+   - Go back to Render dashboard
    - Update the `CORS_ORIGINS` environment variable with your Vercel frontend URL
    - Redeploy the backend if necessary